 If two or more people carry on business together other than through a company, the business is a partnership.

-Frequently people do this without any written partnership agreement in which event in Queensland at least, the provisions of the Partnerships Act apply.
+Frequently people do this without any written partnership agreement in which event in Queensland at least, the provisions of the Partnership Act apply.
 It is prudent however for the parties to carefully consider how they will want the partnership to operate and to enter into a Partnership Deed early on.

-The bedrock of a partnerships is that each partner is jointly liable for all the debts and liabilities of the partnership and share profits according to the extent of their partnership share.
+The bedrock of a partnerships is that each partner is jointly liable for all the debts and liabilities of the partnership and they share profits according to the extent of their partnership share.

-A creditor may therefore recover a debt in full from any partner – even if the partner as a very minor share in the business – although that person may seek contribution for payment of the debt from other partners to the extent of their respective partnership shares (assuming they are not insolvent).
+A creditor may therefore recover a debt in full from any partner – even if the partner as a very minor share in the business – although that person may seek contribution for payment of part of the debt from other partners to the extent of their respective partnership shares (assuming they are not insolvent).

 Transfer of partnership shares is not as easy as the transfer of shares in the company.
 That is because the admission or exit of a partner – even though it is contemplated in the existing partnership agreement – has the practical effect of creating a new partnership.
 Legal and accounting overheads in relation to the transfer of partnership shares are higher than case of company shares.